ayaseCorporation/WassermannWolfMethod/README.md

 ## Execution example on Raspberry Pi

-A movie that shows demonstration of execution 'demonstration.nb' file on Mathematica bundled with Raspberry Pi OS will soon be aploaded.
+A movie that shows demonstration of execution 'demonstration.nb' file on Mathematica bundled with Raspberry Pi OS will soon be uploaded.

 <img src="demoMovieSnapShot1.jpg" alt="demoMovieSnapShot2" style="zoom:50%;" />